2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 Practice Guidance for Notifications

-• The System Analysis Report (SAR) is an internal document, is not included in the case file, and is not distributed to outside entities.
+• The System Analysis Report (SAR) is an internal document, and is not included in the case file, and is not distributed to outside entities.

 • The notification to the court and Protection and Advocacy (P&A) will be a written letter drafted by regional staff.